Tips and Tricks for Safe Searching

 - Did you bring up the same resources?

-- On your word processing document, compare and contrast the three.
+- On your Google Document, compare and contrast the three.

 - Would you use any of these search engines with your students?